 On January 28, 2021, we entered into letter agreements (the "Letter Agreements") with certain existing institutional and accredited investors to exercise certain outstanding warrants (the "Existing Warrants") to purchase up to an aggregate of 39,740,500 shares of our common stock at their original exercise price of \$1.55 per share (the "Exercise").
 We received approximately \$61.6 million in gross proceeds.
 The Special Equities Group, a division of Bradley Woods & Co.
-Ltd., acted as warrant solicitation agent and received a cash fee of approximately \$4.3 million.
-In consideration for the exercise of the Existing Warrants for cash, the exercising holders received new unregistered warrants to purchase up to an aggregate of 39,740,500 shares of common stock (the "New Warrants") at an exercise price of \$2.37 per share and with an exercise period of five years from the initial issuance date.
-Pursuant to the Letter Agreements, the New Warrants are substantially in the form of the Existing Warrants (except for customary legends and other language typical for an unregistered warrant, including the ability for the holder of the New Warrant to make a cashless exercise if no resale registration statement covering the common stock underlying the New Warrants is effective after six months), were exercisable immediately, and we were required to register the shares of common stock underlying the New Warrants for resale.
+Ltd., acted as warrant solicitation agent and received a cash fee of approximately \$4,286,844.
+In consideration for the exercise of the Existing Warrants for cash, the exercising holders received new unregistered warrants to purchase up to an aggregate of 39,740,500 shares of common stock (the "New Warrants") at an exercise price of \$2.37 per share, exercisable immediately, with an exercise period of five years from the initial issuance date.
+Pursuant to the Letter Agreements, the New Warrants are substantially in the form of the Existing Warrants (except for customary legends and other language typical for an unregistered warrant, including the ability for the holder of the New Warrant to make a cashless exercise if no resale registration statement covering the common stock underlying the New Warrants is effective after six months).
+We were required to register the resale of the shares of common stock issuable upon exercise of the New Warrants.